javmarina/Nintendo-Switch-Remote-Control/gui/README.md

  5. Open server program, configure port and serial baudrate, and wait for the MCU to sync.
  6. Open client program, configure address, port and service (controller, keyboard, Discord) and start connection.

+If you can't get the setup running, [this issue](https://github.com/javmarina/Nintendo-Switch-Remote-Control/issues/2) might be helpful.
+Remember to set the correct baudrate for serial communication, which is 1 Mbps by default and is saved inside the compiled firmware.
+You can edit `BAUD` in [avr.h](/firmware/include/avr.h), recompile and reflash.

+# Discord bot configuration

 If you want to configure your own Discord bot, go to gui/client/src/main/resources and create a `discord.properties` file.
 The format is as follows:

     # Discord Switch key (see DiscordService.java)
     DiscordBotToken=YOUR_BOT_TOKEN